GroupProject2020/Ovito/doc/python/introduction/overview.rst

    :width: 75 %
    :align: center

-If you would like to visualize the output of a :py:class:`~ovito.pipeline.Pipeline`, you may place the pipeline into the *scene*, i.e. the three-dimensional space that is visible in rendered images.
+If you want to visualize the results of a :py:class:`~ovito.pipeline.Pipeline`, you need to place the pipeline into the *scene*, i.e. the three-dimensional space that is visible in rendered images.
-Only pipelines that have explicitly been inserted into the current scene by calling their :py:meth:`~ovito.pipeline.Pipeline.add_to_scene` method will show up in rendered images or in OVITO's interactive viewports.
+Only pipelines that have explicitly been inserted into the current scene by calling the :py:meth:`~ovito.pipeline.Pipeline.add_to_scene` method will show up in rendered images or in OVITO's interactive viewports.
-While this happens automatically in the graphical user interface of OVITO, you need to do it explicitly when using the Python scripting interface, because visualization of data is an optional feature and may not always be desired.
+Note that this happens automatically in the graphical user interface of OVITO, but you need to do it explicitly when using the
+Python scripting interface.

-The scene, including all pipelines and other state information that would get saved along in a :file:`.ovito` file, is represented by the :py:class:`~ovito.Scene` Python class.
-A script always runs in the context of a current :py:class:`~ovito.Scene` instance, which is accessible through the :py:data:`ovito.scene` global variable.
+The scene, including all explicitly inserted pipelines and other state information that would get saved along in a :file:`.ovito` file, is represented by the :py:class:`~ovito.Scene` Python class.
+A script always runs in the context of one current :py:class:`~ovito.Scene` instance, which is accessible through the :py:data:`ovito.scene` global variable.

 ------------------------------------
 Importing data from disk
 ------------------------------------

-You typically create a new :py:class:`~ovito.pipeline.Pipeline` by importing an input data file from disk using the :py:func:`ovito.io.import_file` function::
+You typically create a new :py:class:`~ovito.pipeline.Pipeline` by importing a simulation data file from disk using the :py:func:`ovito.io.import_file` function::

    >>> from ovito.io import import_file
    >>> pipeline = import_file("simulation.dump")

-This high-level function will create a new :py:class:`~ovito.pipeline.Pipeline` instance and wire it to a :py:class:`~ovito.pipeline.FileSource`, which will take care of loading the data from the given input file.
-This data source object is accessible through the pipeline's :py:attr:`~ovito.pipeline.Pipeline.source` field::
+This high-level function creates a new :py:class:`~ovito.pipeline.Pipeline` instance and wires it to a :py:class:`~ovito.pipeline.FileSource`, which will take care of loading the data from the given input file into memory.
+The :py:class:`~ovito.pipeline.FileSource` object is accessible through the pipeline's :py:attr:`~ovito.pipeline.Pipeline.source` field::

    >>> print(pipeline.source)
    <FileSource at 0x7f9ea70aefb0>

-If desired, the :py:class:`~ovito.pipeline.FileSource` can be reconfigured to load a different input file, allowing you to replace the original input of the pipeline.
-This is useful if you intend to batch process a number of simulation files, reusing the same processing pipeline.
-The :ref:`file_io_overview` section provides more information on importing and exporting data using the scripting interface.
+The :py:class:`~ovito.pipeline.FileSource` may be reconfigured to load a different input file if desired, allowing you to replace the original input of the pipeline with new data.
+This is useful if you intend to batch-process a number of simulation files, reusing the same processing pipeline.
+The :ref:`file_io_overview` section gives more details on how to import and export data using the scripting interface.

 ------------------------------------
 Applying modifiers
 ------------------------------------

 Initially, the :py:class:`~ovito.pipeline.Pipeline` created by the :py:func:`~ovito.io.import_file` function contains no modifiers.
-That means it will simply output the original input data loaded by the :py:class:`~ovito.pipeline.FileSource`.
+That means it will simply pass through the original, unmodified data loaded by the :py:class:`~ovito.pipeline.FileSource` from disk.
 We can change this by inserting some modifiers into the pipeline's :py:attr:`~ovito.pipeline.Pipeline.modifiers` list::

    >>> from ovito.modifiers import *